 - Processing transactions.
 The parties to a transaction exchange data that has been encrypted using a cryptographic algorithm.
 This data could represent cryptocurrency or any other digital information or assets.

 - Confirmation.
-The transaction is placed in the mempool, which is a queue of transactions awaiting confirmation.
-The network nodes group transactions into blocks, verify them and confirm their legitimacy.
+The transaction is placed in the Mempool, a queue of transactions awaiting confirmation.
+The network nodes group transactions into blocks, verify them, and confirm their legitimacy.

 - Block verification.
 Before a block is added to the chain, it is checked for data consistency.
 The rules for verification are known as a consensus mechanism.
-The most popular consensus mechanisms are proof-of-work (PoW) and proof-of-stake (PoS), but there are many others, including proof-of-burn, proof-of-history and proof-of-authority.
-The algorithm used by a given blockchain is chosen based on the project’s requirements.
-You can find out more in our article on “How a blockchain transaction is validated”.
+The most popular consensus mechanisms are proof-of-work (PoW) and proof-of-stake (PoS), but there are many others, including proof-of-burn, proof-of-history, and proof-of-authority.
+The algorithm a given blockchain uses is chosen based on the project’s requirements.
+You can find out more in our article “How a blockchain transaction is validated.”

 - Mining.
-The continued operation of networks using PoW is ensured by the work of miners, who verify transactions and create new blocks using complex mathematical calculations.
+The continued operation of networks using PoW is ensured by miners, who verify transactions and create new blocks using complex mathematical calculations.
 In exchange, they receive rewards in the form of the network’s native token and/or a commission for processing transactions.
-For networks based on different consensus algorithms things are a little different, but the essence remains the same: verifying transactions, creating new blocks, and ensuring network security and decentralization.
+For networks based on different consensus algorithms, things are a little different, but the essence remains the same: verifying transactions, creating new blocks, and ensuring network security and decentralization.

 - Data security.
 If a fraudster tries to change even one transaction in a block, the block’s hash will change, after which the other nodes in the network will detect the malicious interference and ensure that the block is excluded from the main chain.